London District Energy Infrastructure Project

 The timing for the completion of the entire decommissioning process will depend on the complexity and scope, but we are committed to progressing efficiently and will keep all stakeholders updated as we move forward.

-The decommissioning of the portion of the steamline within the blue boundaries will impact 12 customers in total.
+The decommissioning of the steamline within the red, blue and yellow boundaries will impact 34 customers in total.

 As we decommission some steam lines, LDE has informed reputable third-party heating service providers about the disconnections.
 These providers are ready to work with affected buildings to set up new heating services.
 A Community Liaison and a Project Manager will assist customers throughout the transition.
 Customers are free to choose recommended providers or select their own based on personal preferences and needs.

-Decommissioning of the steam line within the blue boundaries is slated for October 2026.
-Customers impacted by the decommissioning have been given ample notice to ensure that all customers have ample notice to prepare well before the 2026/2027 heating season begins to minimize any inconvenience and ensure a smooth transition.
+Decommissioning of the steam line within the blue boundaries is slated for October 2026 and within the yellow boundaries for October 2027.
+Customers impacted by the decommissioning have been given ample notice to ensure that all customers can prepare well before the 2026/2027 and 2027/2028 heating seasons begin to minimize any inconvenience and ensure a smooth transition.

 During this period, you will also have access to a dedicated Community Liaison and a Project Manager who will assist you in transitioning to new in-building heating solutions.